cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 ## What is a platform

-A platform is a layer that provides common supporting capabilities and services for many applications and use cases.
-Such a platform provides consistent user experiences for getting, using and managing its capabilities and services, including Web portals and pages, scenario-specific code templates, automatable APIs and command-line tools.
+A platform for cloud-native computing is an integrated collection of capabilities defined and presented according to the needs of the platform's users.
+It is a cross-cutting layer that ensures a consistent experience for acquiring and integrating typical capabilities and services for a broad set of applications and use cases.
+A good platform provides consistent user experiences for using and managing its capabilities and services, such as Web portals, project templates, and self-service APIs.

-According to Atlassian [[1]], "platform teams create capabilities that can be used by numerous stream-aligned teams with little overhead.... platform teams minimize resources and cognitive load of the stream-aligned team... platform teams can create a cohesive experience that spans across different user experiences or products."
+According to Atlassian [[1]], "platform teams create capabilities that can be used by numerous stream-aligned [product] teams with little overhead.... platform teams minimize resources and cognitive load of the stream-aligned [product] team... platform teams can create a cohesive experience that spans across different user experiences or products."

 According to Martin Fowler and Evan Bottcher [[2]], "a digital platform is a foundation of self-service APIs, tools, services, knowledge and support which